Paul has spent many years teaching English as a foreign and second language. He has taught EFL in Taiwan and Thailand, and ESL in the U.S.

 Struggling to Keep My English Teaching Position

 At the start of the 2010 school year, I had been teaching at a private Catholic school for two years.
-Beginning in March of 2010 and continuing until my resignation in March of 2014, it was a struggle to keep my English teaching position.
+Beginning in March 2010 and continuing until my resignation in March 2014, it was a struggle to keep my English teaching position.
 This is because I was over 60 and eventually pressured to resign.

 In this article, I begin with the turbulence of 2010 which affected almost all of the foreign teachers at my school.
 Next, I describe the school's desire to terminate me at the start of the 2012 and 2013 school years.
-Finally, I relate my efforts to survive as a teacher until March of 2014.
+Finally, I relate my efforts to survive as a teacher until March 2014.

 The Turbulence of 2010

 2010 was a turbulent year both inside and outside of my school.
 The turbulence began at the end of the 2009 school year in February when at least 10 experienced teachers either resigned or were terminated.
 It continued in March when all foreign teachers without a teaching certificate had to take education proficiency tests sponsored by the Thailand Council of Teachers (TCT.)
 Turbulence outside of school was seen in political demonstrations that occupied some of the important foreign tourist areas in Bangkok during April and May.
 During the months from May through December, at least 15 new foreign teachers were introduced by employment agencies.
 Most of these teachers stayed at my school for only a few days or months.
 Then, at the beginning of the second term in October, almost all foreign teachers received bad news.
 Those without a Bachelor's degree would have to attend college in Thailand to get an English teaching certificate or risk being terminated.
-Teachers over the age of 60 like me would be terminated at the end of the 2011 academic year in March of 2012.
+Teachers over the age of 60 like me would be terminated at the end of the 2011 academic year in March 2012.

 The Resignation and Firing of Experienced Teachers — February 2010

-It was no secret that the new school administration which took over in April of 2009 was going to clean house and get rid of undesirable teachers at the end of the 2009 school year.
+It was no secret that the new school administration which took over in April of 2009 was going to clean the house and get rid of undesirable teachers at the end of the 2009 school year.
 One teaching colleague who had worked for the new principal and right-hand assistant at her previous school warned that this would happen.

 Mandatory Thailand Council of Teachers (TCT) Education Exams — March 2010

 Since 2008, all teachers in my school had been warned that the TCT was going to crack down on the licensing of foreign teachers.
 Up until 2010, all unlicensed foreign teachers had received waivers instead of having teaching licenses.
 To keep their waivers, TCT was now requiring that unlicensed teachers take education proficiency tests once every two years until they passed four tests.
-In March of 2010, all of the unlicensed foreign teachers including me had to take eight hours of tests over two days in four education topics.
+In March 2010, all of the unlicensed foreign teachers including me had to take eight hours of tests over two days on four education topics.

 Political Turmoil in Bangkok — April and May 2010